shawnhuyiwen/pulse/ReadMe.md

 The Pulse Physiology engine is a C++ based simulation engine for human and animal physiology.
 It is intended to provide accurate and consistent physiology data to medical education, research, and training technologies.
-The built libraries (*.dll/*.so) can be integrated with standalone applications, hardware simulators, sensor interfaces, and other physiology models of all fidelities.
+The built libraries are static and can be integrated with standalone applications, hardware simulators, sensor interfaces, and other physiology models of all fidelities.

-All files are released under the Apache 2.0 license

 Along with the build instructions below, we provide more technical discussions using Pulse on our <a href="https://gitlab.kitware.com/physiology/engine/wikis/home">wiki</a>